chinmaygarg13/Digital-Humanities/README.md

 A short essay on fluorescent biosensors - their working and applications.
 Subject: Introductory Chemical Biology.
 Time: 1:00 AM, 14 Feb 2020

+6. Grand Education Machinery - State's Own Ideological Apparatus.
+Reflection of how every Indian Government has used education as a tool to propagate its ideology.
+This has been described by tracing the changes in the curricula of NCERT History textbooks during different government tenures.
+Subject: Sociocultural Theories.
+Time: 6:00 AM, 6 Mar 2020

 TO-DO: convert .docx to .md
 (Note for myself: 2 spaces for next line.)